sapcc/helm-charts/prometheus-exporters/netapp-exporter/README.md

 ## Change Log

 ### v0.2.0

-* New chart netapp-harvest-exporter
+#### netapp-harvest-exporter
-  - Harvest poller horizontally scaled
-  - Discover service serves new filer to be scraped for the workers
+  - Runs in master-worker mode
+  - Master provide scraping target for workers via API.
+  - Each worker runs a Harvest poller, which is responsible for a single Filer.
-  - Produced Metrics are monitored by DS
+  - The scraped metrics are monitored by Master.
-* Manila exporters in netapp-harvest-exporter are disabled atm
+  - Manila exporters in are disabled atm

+### v0.2.1

+#### netapp-harvest-exporter
+  - Prometheus alert on not enough workers